opencv/opencv/modules/ml/doc/mldata.rst

 .. highlight:: cpp

 For the machine learning algorithms, the data set is often stored in a file of the ``.csv``-like format.
 The file contains a table of predictor and response values where each row of the table corresponds to a sample.
 Missing values are supported.
 The UC Irvine Machine Learning Repository (http://archive.ics.uci.edu/ml/) provides many data sets stored in such a format to the machine learning community.
 The class ``MLData`` is implemented to easily load the data for training one of the OpenCV machine learning algorithms.
 For float values, only the  ``'.'`` separator is supported.
+The table can have a header and in such case the user have to set the number of the header lines to skip them duaring the file reading.

 CvMLData
 --------